Physical Security Series Part 3: Crime Prevention Through Environmental Design (CPTED)

 Physical security is provided using natural surveillance by means of making potential criminals feel constantly exposed, no matter where they are located while on your property.
 Forms of natural surveillance include:

-- Keeping your outdoor landscaping low to the ground and open – trimmed bushes and trees, smaller decor items (such as planters), avoiding larger items (such as large dumpsters, perhaps large vehicles that don’t move often).
+- Keep your outdoor landscaping low to the ground and open-trimmed bushes and trees, smaller decor items (such as planters), avoiding larger items (such as large dumpsters, perhaps large vehicles that don’t move often).

-- Keeping your lighting game strong, especially in areas without natural lines of sight.
+- Keep your lighting game strong, especially in areas without natural lines of sight.

 - Avoid providing places for criminals to hide.
 This goes for your offices, shops, outbuildings, etc.